Updated 5/27 at 2:00 pm EST

 Orange County Mayor Jerry Demings has now officially approved and endorsed Walt Disney World’s reopening plans, which were presented earlier today.
 Demings sent a letter of recommendation and now we just have to wait for approval from Florida Governor Ron DeSantis.

-Attention Disney fans — Walt Disney World Resort has officially shared their reopening plans with the Florida Economic Task Force, which includes dates!
+Attention Disney fans — Walt Disney World Resort has officially shared its reopening plans with the Florida Economic Task Force, which includes dates!

 On Wednesday, May 27, the major Orlando theme park, Walt Disney World Resort, turned in its re-opening plans and presented them to the Orange County Economic Recovery Task Force.
 Along with this presentation, the Orlando theme park had to provide a re-opening date.